RsyncProject/rsync/rsync.1.md

     but it can delay messages behind a slew of data.

-    One case where this is helpful is when sending really large files, since errors that happen on a remote receiver tend to get delayed until afer the file's data is fully sent.
+    One case where this is helpful is when sending really large files, since errors that happen on a remote receiver tend to get delayed until after the file's data is fully sent.
 It is also helpful for debugging, since it helps to avoid overpopulating the protocol data with extra message data.

     The option does not affect the remote side of a transfer without using `--remote-option` -- e.g. `-M--msgs2stderr` or `{-M,}--msgs2stderr`.